tomaspavlic/twitch-chat-client/README.md

 The token must have the prefix `oauth:`.
 For example, if your token is `abcd`, you send `oauth:abcd`.
 To quickly get a token for your account, use this [Twitch Chat OAuth Password Generator](https://twitchapps.com/tmi/).

+## Donations
+Please feel free to donate to me.
+I'm not going to force you to donate, you can use my software completely free of charge and without limitation for any purpose you want.
+If you really want to give something to me then you are welcome to do so.
+I don't expect donations, nor do I insist that you give them.

+**ETH** - 22a99ed4ebe631ff87332e6bcdcc6ef5ec01289f